ansible/community-docs/maintaining.rst

 Moreover, collection maintainers must be informed about important changes that impact all or many of the collections (for example, CI related) and act correspondingly to keep them up to date.

-It is required for collection maintainers to be subscribed to the `"Changes impacting collection contributors and maintainers" GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and the `Bullhorn newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.
+It is required for collection maintainers to be subscribed to the `news-for-maintainers repository <https://github.com/ansible-collections/news-for-maintainers>`_ and the `Bullhorn newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.

 Communication channels
 ----------------------